 - Sharing from ArcGIS Enterprise to ArcGIS Online: One of the most frequently used patterns allows you to maintain your layers in ArcGIS Enterprise and copy them for use in an ArcGIS Online organization.
 This pattern takes advantage of the scalability of ArcGIS Online, so you can display your data publicly through Operations Dashboard, Open Data, Story Maps, and other web apps and maps.
 Since the data is copied, anyone accessing the layer is accessing it in ArcGIS Online – meaning they do not need to sign in into ArcGIS Enterprise to access it.
 Any edits to your data in ArcGIS Enterprise, the source, are synchronized with ArcGIS Online to keep everything up to date between the two environments.
 If you are interested in sharing that data even further to other ArcGIS Online organizations, you can utilize group to group sharing for this.

-2. Sharing from ArcGIS Online to ArcGIS Enterprise: This pattern is a common one for field data collection.
-In an example using Collector for ArcGIS, data collectors in the field access Collector through an ArcGIS Online login.
-Data collectors continuously collect data using an ArcGIS Online feature layer.
-Once the data collection event is over, the layer is shared back to ArcGIS Enterprise where it can be exported and used in an enterprise geodatabase, or copied as a new hosted feature layer in ArcGIS Enterprise that can then be edited.
-In this scenario, data collectors in the field never have to log into ArcGIS Enterprise but their data eventually is shared with Enterprise for further editing and quality assurance.
+2. Sharing from ArcGIS Online to ArcGIS Enterprise: This pattern is a common one when you are collecting data in ArcGIS Online and want to share it down to ArcGIS Enterprise as an extra copy.
+In an example using Collector for ArcGIS, data collectors in the field access Collector through an ArcGIS Online login and continuously collect data using an ArcGIS Online feature layer.
+Once the data collection event is over, the layer is shared back to ArcGIS Enterprise where it can be exported and used in an enterprise geodatabase, or published as a copy of the hosted feature layer that can then be edited.
+In this scenario, data collectors in the field never have to log into ArcGIS Enterprise but their data eventually is shared with Enterprise for further editing, quality assurance, and even ongoing storage.